mpfdavis/outputcache/README.md

 - Increase your cache size; V8 only gets 1.72GB memory assigned to the process by default, ensure you set a sensible maxItems ceiling, or if you have memory available you could increase --max_old_space_size=MB.
 - Increase ttl of responses; if you can set a longer ttl, you should.
 In cases where some responses can be cached for a longer time than others, you should use cache-control headers to vary ttl for different responses and increase it where possible.
 - Cache 5xx (default) - errors are expensive, especially exceptions.
 Throwing the same errors for the same requests will severely impact performance - you should log them and outputcache can serve subsequent error responses from cache.
+- Use as a 2nd tier cache - depending on your architecure, its often beneficial to cache output in addition to data.

 Under a high ratio of cache hits to misses, you will begin to see an inverse relationship between requests and latency